ksindi/managers-playbook/README.md

 1. Encourage your direct reports to bring up topics:
     <img src="images/1_1s.jpg" width="400">
 1. See [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) for more thoughts on effective one on ones.
+1. Initial one on one meeting with a new report:
+    1. What did you like about your previous manager?
+What didn't you like?
+    1. What do you like to see from a manager?
+1. One on ones where the report is also a manager are typically more "business" where the focus is on strategy, team health and project alignment.

 ## Coaching